 1. Better Fluid Motion in Fast-Paced Video Games

 However, if you have a 75 Hz monitor instead, it can show 75 FPS, which means that there are 60+15 additional frames to display between the 60 frames from a 60Hz monitor.
 With this higher frame rate, you will get 15 extra “in-between” images in addition to 60 new images.
-This is why higher frame rates give you smoother motion compared to standard 60 FPS.
+Higher frame rates give you smoother motion compared to standard 60 FPS.

 2. Less Eye Strain/Fatigue

-The other main benefit is less eye strain/fatigue, which was in fact the main reason 60Hz monitors used to be standard.
-As explained earlier, 60Hz screens are better for people who experience screen flicker because 60 frames will make up one second and there is no time for your eyes to perceive any flickering.
+The other main benefit is less eye strain/fatigue, which was the main reason 60Hz monitors used to be standard.
+As explained earlier, 60Hz screens are better for people who experience screen flicker because 60 frames will make up one second, and there is no time for your eyes to perceive any flickering.

-But now that panel technology has evolved allowing manufacturers to build higher refresh rate displays (120Hz), you can eliminate this problem entirely and enjoy much more comfortable gaming or working session.
+But now that panel technology has evolved, allowing manufacturers to build higher refresh rate displays (120Hz), you can eliminate this problem entirely and enjoy a much more comfortable gaming or working session.

 3. Higher Responsiveness in Fast-Paced Games

 Another big advantage of high refresh rates is higher responsiveness in fast-paced games where every millisecond counts.
-The 60Hz monitor will have to wait 16.6 milliseconds (ms) in order to refresh 60 times per second, which means that if the game is running at 60 FPS it can only process 60 new images per second.
+The 60Hz monitor will have to wait 16.6 milliseconds (ms) to refresh 60 times per second, which means that if the game is running at 60 FPS, it can only process 60 new images per second.